Corporations

 The corporation must make periodic filings if there are changes in its directors or officers.
 These filings are publicly available.

-For OBCA corporations, the corporation must file a Schedule 546, Corporations Information Act Annual Return for Ontario Corporations, together with their annual tax return setting out its directors, officers and registered office.
+For OBCA corporations, the corporation must file a Schedule 546, Corporations Information Act Annual Return for Ontario Corporations, together with their annual tax return setting out its directors, officers, and registered office.
+OBCA corporations must also send notice to the Ministry of Government and Consumer Affairs within 15 days of any change involving a director of the corporation.

 For a CBCA corporation, the corporation to send notice to Corporations Canada within 15 days of any change involving a director of the corporation.